ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-8-2.md

-Chapter 7: Coping with Trauma and Secondary Trauma: Techniques for Coping with Trauma and Secondary Trauma
+Techniques for Coping with Trauma and Secondary Trauma
 ==========================================================================================================

 Trauma and secondary trauma are common experiences for social workers in the field.
 They can cause significant emotional and psychological distress, and impact the well-being and effectiveness of social workers.
 In this chapter, we will explore techniques for coping with trauma and secondary trauma.